 I ran a 2-month long test to see which types of injected data are respected by Google and which are not.
 I tested a few, specific types of injected data that would allow me to make conclusions based off whether or not I saw changes in SERPs.
 These included:

 Meta Page Titles: Not Respected

-In March, I injected meta page titles onto every page that pulled the H1 and inserted it into where it says “Example Title” in the tag below:
+In March, I injected meta page titles onto every page that pulled the H1 and inserted it into where it says “Example Title".

 A few weeks later, I checked the appearance of these pages in SERPs and it was a no-go.
 The page titles that were injected were not recognized by Google and applied to search results.
 In some cases, Google made up its own page title for our pages that were nowhere to be found in the page source or DOM.

 Experiment details: - There were no canonical tags hard-coded on any of these pages - There were hundreds of duplicated pages for every page we wanted ranking in search results